irishsheila/Stream-Video/README.md

 # Stream-Video
-An Xcode/Swift coding challenge including a tableview controller to stream videos
+An Xcode/Swift coding challenge including a tableview controller to that opens a avplayercontroller with custom controls to stream videos